shailenmishra/teaching-docs/engl1j/schedule.md

 - Conduct preliminary research for P3
 - Help with composing a multimodal component and a website through this [Google Tutorial](https://www.youtube.com/watch?v=5BhCVvFWEtE)

+{: .homework }
-> Homework: 1) Submit P3 - Preliminary Research by Apr 16; 2) Start working on P3 - Rough Draft
+> 1) Submit P3 - Preliminary Research by Apr 16; 2) Start working on P3 - Rough Draft

 ### Apr 16

 - NO CLASS (Please note that class is canceled in lieu of the out-of-class participation expected of you at [CRCQL's](https://chesterpaej.org/about/) environmental justice march on XXX)

--
+{: .homework }
-> Homework: 1) Work on P3 - Rough Draft; 2) Complete the assigned reading for the next class; 3) Participate in [CRCQL's](https://chesterpaej.org/about/) environmental justice march on April 20 (more information will be provided and you will be provided with transportation)
+> 1) Work on P3 - Rough Draft; 2) Complete the assigned reading for the next class; 3) Participate in [CRCQL's](https://chesterpaej.org/about/) environmental justice march on April 20 (more information will be provided and you will be provided with transportation)

 ## Week 14